 Depression is one of the most common mental health conditions experienced by individuals worldwide.
 Unfortunately, the onset of pregnancy can trigger depression.
 As such, it is common to question if it is safe to use escitalopram during pregnancy.

 Using escitalopram during pregnancy may be the right option if the benefits outweigh the risks to your developing baby.
 It is important to discuss escitalopram use during your pregnancy with your healthcare provider.
 Your doctor may prescribe an alternative that may be better for both you and your baby.

 - Brand name: Lexapro

 Therapeutic Effect: Lexapro is indicated for the acute treatment of generalized anxiety disorder in adults.
 Lexapro is also indicated for both acute and maintenance treatment of major depressive disorder in adults as well as adolescents ages 12 to 17.

 Pregnancy Safety Rating: Category C

-Pregnancy Recommendation: Human data suggest there may be risk in the third trimester.
+Pregnancy Recommendation: Human data suggest there may be a risk in the third trimester.

 - Occasional: (8%-4%) Diarrhea, abnormal ejaculation, tremor, anorexia, dyspepsia, anxiety, fatigue, vomiting.

 - Rare (3%-2%): Sinusitis, menstrual disorder, agitation, sexual dysfunction, decreased libido, abdominal pain.